aAhmed64/AstroQuest/README.md

+Here’s an improved version of your GitHub README for **Astro Quest**, incorporating the updated data and providing a clearer structure.
+I also included the link to your main website:

+---

 # Astro Quest

-**Astro Quest** is an innovative project developed for the NASA Space Apps Challenge, designed to solve real-world challenges by leveraging space and science technologies.
-Our aim is to explore and provide insights into space-related data, helping researchers, scientists, and the general public gain a deeper understanding of our universe.
+**Astro Quest** is an innovative project developed for the NASA Space Apps Challenge, aimed at solving real-world challenges by leveraging space science and technologies.
+This immersive VR simulation allows users to explore and gain insights into space-related data through interactive tools and educational resources, making space exploration accessible to both the general public and researchers.

+## Try It Out

+Experience Astro Quest live by visiting our website: [Astro Quest](https://asatan64.github.io/AstroQuest/)

 ## Table of Contents
 1. [Project Overview](#project-overview)